+* Note: Meetings are presumed to be on-line until further notice.
+Additional web conferences will be held each month, one web conference for each document in work.

 Comments

 This activity is an extension of AEEC’s Cockpit Display Systems (CDS) Subcommittee activity previously authorized by APIM 08-004C.